inspire-eu-validation/metadata/A.05.IR223.TGR14.ds.keyword.md

 If the resource is a dataset or a dataset series, at least one keyword must originate from the INSPIRE theme of the GEMET Thesaurus

 **Test method**

-Checks for every [keyword](#keyword) if it is not an [empty characterstring](./README.md#emptychar).
-The text content for every keyword can be found in either the indicated language or english version of the [INSPIRE GEMET Thesaurus](http://inspire.ec.europa.eu/theme).
-If at least one keyword from that source is found, the test succeeds, otherwise it will fail.
 If the type of the resource is not dataset or series, this test is omitted.

+The test should check for each descriptiveKeywords block if it references either http://www.eionet.europa.eu/gemet/inspire_themes or any duplicate of that thesaurus (eg http://inspire.ec.europa.eu/theme).
+If a block is referencing that thesaurus the test should check if at least one [keyword](#keyword) is available and it matches with a concept in the thesaurus.

+If a keyword from that source is found, the test succeeds, otherwise it will fail.

 **Reference(s)**